 After backwashing, if the pressure quickly goes back to this high rating, it is likely time to change the sand out completely.

 When the sand in your pool filter is old, it may clump together and create gaps between the sand and the walls of the filter.
-If this is the case, the pool water will be able to go through the filter without coming into contact with the sand at all.
+If this is the case, the pool water can go through the filter without contact with the sand.
 This means your pool water will constantly be dirty.

 If you suspect this to be the case, open up the pool filter and check for ridges in the sand or gaps where water could easily make its way through.